orb-community/orb-website/docs/install.md

     If you're just interested in trying out Orb quickly to see what it's all about, use the Docker Compose method.

 ### Orb with Docker Compose
-The Orb repo contains a full Docker Compose environment, useful both for developers wishing to contribute, and causal users looking to try Orb for the first time.
+The Orb repo contains a full Docker Compose environment, useful both for developers wishing to contribute, and casual users looking to try Orb for the first time.

 Running Orb with Docker Compose requires you to have a copy of the Orb repo, although it is not necessary to build any software as the compose file will download appropriate versions of the services from Docker Hub.